State Executive Council (Nigeria)

-In the Federal Republic of Nigeria, Executive Councils (informally known as Cabinets) in the states of Nigeria are the highest formal governmental body in state governments headed by state governors.
+In the Federal Republic of Nigeria, state executive councils (informally known as "cabinets") are the highest formal governmental body in state governments headed by governors.

 Functions

-The Executive Council is responsible for advising and assisting the Governor in the performance of their official duties.
-As all of its members excluding the Deputy Governor are appointed by the Governor, individuals who have been appointed to serve in the Council may also be dismissed or reappointed to other posts at the Governor's discretion.
-The entire council may also be dissolved if the Governor wishes for a complete reshuffle or a motion of no confidence is passed in the Governor.
+The executive council is responsible for advising and assisting the governor in the performance of their official duties.
+As all of its members excluding the deputy governor are appointed by the governor, individuals who have been appointed to serve in the council may also be dismissed or reappointed to other posts at the governor's discretion.
+The entire council may also be dissolved if the governor wishes for a complete reshuffle or a motion of no confidence in the governor is passed.